Brian Dooher

 Brian Dooher is an Irish former Gaelic footballer who was a member the senior Tyrone county team between 1995 and 2011.
-He was appointed co-manager of the Tyrone senior football team in November 2020 alongside Feargal Logan, succeeding Mickey Harte.
+He co-managed the Tyrone senior football team alongside Feargal Logan, succeeding Mickey Harte from 2020 until he stepped down from the role in August 2024, following a run of poor results.

 He won three All-Ireland Senior Football Championship medals, five Ulster Senior Football Championship and two National League titles with the county.
 He has also won three All Star Awards, and six Ulster All-Stars - the joint leader with Kieran McGeeney and Steven McDonnell.

 Dooher played his club football for Clann na nGael.